EpicLLOYD

-Lloyd Leonard Ahlquist (born January 18, 1977), better known by his online alias EpicLLOYD, is an American internet personality best known for the YouTube video series Epic Rap Battles of History, along with Peter Shukoff ("Nice Peter").
+Lloyd Leonard Ahlquist (born January 18, 1977), better known by his online alias EpicLLOYD, is an American internet personality and rapper best known for the YouTube video series Epic Rap Battles of History, along with Peter "Nice Peter" Shukoff.
 Ahlquist has performed as an MC, actor, improviser and writer.
 In addition to the rap battles, Ahlquist, along with Shukoff, appeared in a cameo in The SpongeBob Movie: Sponge Out of Water.

 Comedy and theater

-Ahlquist was formerly the General Manager and Artistic Director of M.I.'s Westside Comedy Theater.
+Ahlquist was formerly the general manager and artistic director of M.I.'s Westside Comedy Theater.
 Ahlquist also studied at UMass Amherst and later trained in Chicago (where he met his frequent collaborator Peter Shukoff) at The Second City, Improv Olympic and Annoyance Theatre.
 Ahlquist was one of the founding members of Mission IMPROVable, and continues to perform with the group weekly in their show "The Grind" while serving on the Board of Directors of M.i.
 Productions.
 He founded the comedy troupe after dropping out of the University of Massachusetts with five classmates.

 In August 2014, Ahqluist hosted YouTube's first live-streamed improv comedy event, "Off the Top."
 A trailer for "Epic Studios", a show starring Ahlquist, was released in 2015 and the first episodes were posted to his personal YouTube channel in April 2017.

 YouTube

 Solo channel

 Lloyd runs his own YouTube channel that launched on April 20, 2011.
-Ahlquist has a staple series on his own channel, titled "Dis Raps For Hire", which features Ahlquist taking a user-submitted comment asking Ahlquist to lyrically "destroy" or insult another person that is bullying or harassing the user.
+Ahlquist has a staple series on his own channel, titled "Dis Raps for Hire", which features Ahlquist taking a user-submitted comment asking Ahlquist to lyrically "destroy" or insult another person that is bullying or harassing the user.
 To date, 20 "Dis Raps for Hire" have been produced.
 Season 2 of "Dis Raps for Hire" started on March 11, 2013.

 On July 17, 2012, Lloyd's channel hit 200,000 subscribers.
 As a "thank you" gesture, he produced a parody of the Cinnamon challenge.
 In 2016, Lloyd hit 400,000 subscribers.
-By 2021 he had 495,000 subscribers.
+By 2021, he had 479,000 subscribers.

 Starting in 2017, EpicLLOYD has also run the series Epic Studios, where he portrays a fictional version of himself as he struggles to keep the Canadian music studio he inherited from his father from being turned into condos.